amgfernandes/Behavior-analysis/README.md

 Gif credit to Julia Kuhl (https://twitter.com/mulesome)

-The modeling approach under the folder WTA_vs_Averaging_modeling was performed with great help of Joe Donovan (https://github.com/joe311).
+The modeling approach under the folder WTA_vs_Averaging_modeling was performed with the great help of Joe Donovan (https://github.com/joe311).

 Some of the helper functions for preprocessing the data (see Preprocessing behavioral data folder) were written with the help of Johannes Larsch (https://github.com/jlarsch).